For Researchers

 What’s available

-Validation Report: Complete documentation of the three-phase validation process: 97 claims across 8 domains, 9 verdict categories, 24 adversarial scenarios, 4 non-English languages, and genuinely contested ground truth.
-Includes per-claim results, pass criteria, and an honest discussion of limitations.
+Validation Report: Complete documentation of the three-phase validation process: 97 claims across 8 domains, 9 verdict categories, 26 adversarial scenarios (24 in the original validation suite plus ADV-025 and ADV-026 added in v2.6 and v2.7 for self-reference coverage), 4 non-English languages, and genuinely contested ground truth.
+Includes per-claim results, pass criteria, and a frank discussion of limitations.

 Confidence Calibration: The framework for assigning confidence ratings: tier-based structural ceilings, field reliability coefficients with sourcing honesty labels, and the interaction rules that prevent absurd multiplicative results.

-Gaming Countermeasures: Detailed documentation of all 11 disinformation detection procedures, including detection difficulty ratings, impact severity, and the relationship to the Institutional Reliability Index.
+Gaming Countermeasures: Detailed documentation of all 12 disinformation detection procedures, including detection difficulty ratings, impact severity, the relationship to the Institutional Reliability Index, and the v2.7 substrate self-reference vector with its 75% confidence ceiling.

 Key numbers